faridah-git/SIG-LLM-Whitepaper/README.md

 Future versions may refine module boundaries, terminology, or evaluation scope without altering core principles.

 v1.0 — Initial public conceptual disclosure

+## Citation

+If you use this framework or refer to the SIG-LLM™ architecture in your research, please cite it as follows:
+> Aiyelabegan, F. A. (2024).
+SIG-LLM™: A Structure-Input Guided Framework for Human-Governed Neuro-Symbolic Systems. https://github.com/faridah-git/SIG-LLM-Whitepaper.
+Licensed under CC BY-NC 4.0